In today’s photo tip we’ll move back into landscape photography… How to get better sunset photos!

-By the way, the middle of the road exposure is called 18% gray.
-It is the point halfway between blown out and black.
+By the way, the middle of the road exposure is called 18 percent gray.
+It’s the point halfway between blown out and black.

 There is a lot of science involved, but simply put, that’s the way your camera’s meter works.

-The opposite is true too!
-If you metered the darker ground… the sky and sun (after bringing the exposure up to an 18% gray average) would be totally over exposed and blown out.
+The opposite is true, too!
+If you metered the darker ground, the sky and sun (after bringing the exposure up to an 18 percent gray average) would be totally over exposed and blown out.

 How to fix it?

-Since the extremes of light and dark are what’s creating the problem, the “fix” is to take your meter reading from the sky – but with the sun out of the frame!
-The sky – without sun – is pretty close to average (18% gray) so the reading will be correct.
-Or at least as correct as you are going to get.
+Since the extremes of light and dark are what’s creating the problem, the “fix” is to take your meter reading from the sky but with the sun out of the frame.
+The sky—without sun—is pretty close to average (18 percent gray) so the reading will be correct.
+Or at least as correct as you’re going to get.

-Now the sky and clouds (which is probably what we were going for in the first place) will record all the colors, etc.
+Now the sky and clouds (which are probably what we were going for in the first place) will record all the colors.

 About the Author:

 Dan Eitreim writes for OnTargetPhotoTraining.com.
 He has been a professional photographer in Southern California for over 20 years.
-He philosophy is that learning photography is easy, if you know a few tried and true strategies.
+His philosophy is that learning photography is easy if you know a few tried and true strategies.